-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File by the Registrant $oxine$ Filed by a party other than the Registrant $oxine$

-Che the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-$\boxtimes$ Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under §240.14a-12

-ROCKET PHARMACEUTICALS, INC. (Name of Registrant as Specified In Its Charter)

-· · · · · · · · · · · · · · · · · · ·

-· · · · · · · · · · · · · · · · · · ·

-Payı (Name of Registrant as Specified In Its Charter)

-Payı (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) int of Filing Fee (Check the appropriate box):
+File ed by the Registrant ⊠ Filed by a party other than the Registrant \Box Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materia ls Soliciting Material under §24).14a-12 ROCKE T PHARMACEUTICALS, INC. (Name of Registrant as Specified In Its Charter) Payı (Name of Registrant as Specified In Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) Payı ⊠ (Name (Name of Registrant as Specified In Its Charter) of Person(s) Filing Proxy Statement, if other than the Registrant) 5 (Name) ment of Filing Fee (Check the a (Name of Registrant as Specified In Its Charter) e of Person(s) Filing Proxy Statement, if other than the Registrant) appropriate box):

-April 29, 2022
+April 28, 2023